LucyWilcox/Plague/reports/final_report.md

 From our results, we see that if 50% of cities in the Any City model are under quarantine, less than 10% of the remaining cities will become infected.
 In effect, this has shut down the spread of disease, no matter what the transmission rate.
 This low number might be because, at this rate of quarantine, the starting city has a 50% chance of quarantining itself, preventing the spread of the disease.
 A similar result of shutting down the spread of disease can be achieved by quarantining almost all hub cities at low transmissions rates but this method is not effective at higher transmission rates.

-If our model accurately reflects the spread of disease, we would suggest focusing on quarantining hubs at lower transmission rates and quarantining as many cities as possible, up to 50%, at higher rates.
+If our model accurately reflects the spread of disease, we would suggest focusing on quarantining hubs at lower transmission rates and quarantining as many cities as possible, up to 50%, for highly transmissive diseases.

 A more refined model might remove cities as the simulation progresses, depending on the number of infected neighboring cities as well as the quarantine rate.
 The model also could include an inverse relationship between transitivity and distance, as the disease is less likely to pass from distant cities.
 Future work could include testing the model with a lower definition of what a hub is to see if there is a point where the number of cities saved per city quarantined is mostly constant regardless of the quarantine rate.